List of Cobra characters: Venomous Maximus

 Venomous Maximus was first released as an action figure in 2004, as part of the Valor vs. Venom line.
 Cobra created him by capturing General Hawk, and mutating him into the leader of Cobra's V-Troops.
 He is very powerful, difficult to control, and possesses a reptilian focus, insect drive, and mammalian bloodlust.

 Voltar

 Voltar was a successful mercenary commander that grew too successful for his continued presence to be tolerated by the provisional governments, revolutionary councils, and military dictatorships that employed him.
 He is affiliated with the Iron Grenadiers as Destro's general and debuted as a toy in 1988.

 Vypra

-Vypra is the code name of Ann A. Conda (a play on "anaconda").
-She grew up in the swamps of New Orleans before joining up with the Cobra Organization.
-She is the driver of the Rattler 4-WD.
+Vypra is a ninja who is the code-name of Ann A. Conda (a play on "anaconda").
+She grew up in the swamps of New Orleans before joining up with the Cobra Organization's Ninja Strike Team.
+Vypra is the driver of the Rattler 4-WD.

 She is mentioned in the Devil's Due series G.I.
 Joe: America's Elite, when the Joes start hunting down every member of Cobra that they can find during "World War III".